tetzank/homepage/content/posts/removing-unused-code.md

 We did not provide enough information to the compiler.
 For example, we know that there is just one .cpp-file and that we link it to a final program and not a library.
 Both things we did not tell the compiler explicitly.
-It gets more clear when we expand the one-liner we used for compilation to the commands which get run (simplified, pass `-v` to see the real commands).
+It gets clearer when we expand the one-liner we used for compilation to the commands which get run (simplified, pass `-v` to see the real commands).

 {{< highlight bash >}}
 $ g++ -O2 -march=native deadcode.cpp -o deadcode.o